 3. Flax Seeds

 Flax seed is rich in alpha-linolenic acid (ALA).
 These seeds can be easily purchased from the market.
-In order to boost your diet with omega-3 fatty acids, you should try to include flax seed in your diet.
+In order to boost your diet with omega-3 fatty acids, you should try to include flax seeds in your diet.

 Omega-3 fatty acids can be obtained in single servings of flax seeds (2338 mg).
 Not only this, but you also receive other nutrients like magnesium, vitamin E, and fiber at the same time from it.